dankuck/dankuck.github.io/_posts/2017-02-24-broken-js-promises.md

 In this case, we still have a timeout after 10 seconds.
 But now we have a broken Promise.
 It doesn't call `resolve` or `error`.
 Even though it doesn't use `resolve`, it still has the *reference* to `resolve`, so for those 10 seconds, the same chain of references from above still exists.
 And when the timeout is complete, the references are released and garbage collection can happen.

 I hope you enjoyed the ride as I thought through broken Promises and some of the concerns I've seen others have.
 If you have any questions, I'd love to hear them.
-Promises seem kind of magical, and we make some common mistakes because we don't think of them quite right.
+Promises seem kind of magical, and we make some <a href="http://www.datchley.name/promise-patterns-anti-patterns/">common mistakes</a> because we don't think of them quite right.
 Let  me know your thoughts in the posts on Facebook or Twitter below.